chaos-polymtl/lethe/doc/source/tools/automatic_launch/automatic_launch.rst

     end

 .. note::
-	Note the ``{{velocity_x}}`` parameter variable in the Jinja2 format.
+	Note the ``{{velocity_x}}`` parameter variable is in Jinja2 format.
-	This will allow us to insert a specified value for a case of the 2D around a cylinder.
+	This will allow us to insert a specified value for the 2D around a cylinder case.

-We will now present how to generate multiple folders, containing different parameters files, to ultimately launch them as separated cases.
+We will now present how to generate multiple folders, containing different parameters files, to ultimately launch them as separate cases.
-We can generate these folders locally and even on a cluster.
+We can generate these folders locally and even on a Digital Alliance cluster.

 """"""""""""""""""""""""""""""""""
 Locally